fangnizhang/fangnizhang.github.io/_pages/about.md

   - /about.html
 ---

-[Dr. Fangni Zhang](https://www.dase.hku.hk/people/f-n-zhang) is an Assistant Professor in the Department of Data and Systems Engineering at The University of Hong Kong.
+[Dr. Fangni Zhang](https://www.dase.hku.hk/people/f-n-zhang) is an Associate Professor in the Department of Data and Systems Engineering at The University of Hong Kong.
 She holds a B.S. in Industrial Engineering from Beihang University and a Ph.D. in Transportation Engineering from The Hong Kong University of Science and Technology.
 Dr. Zhang’s research focuses on transportation economics, analytics, and optimization, with an emphasis on automated, shared, and multimodal mobility systems.
 Her work addresses critical challenges in planning, operations, and management to advance sustainable and intelligent transportation systems.
 Her research has been funded by competitive grants from the Hong Kong Research Grants Council (RGC) and the National Natural Science Foundation of China (NSFC).

 Affiliations
 ======
-- Assistant Professor, Department of Data and Systems Engineering, The University of Hong Kong [(HKU-DASE website)](https://www.dase.hku.hk/)
+- Associate Professor, Department of Data and Systems Engineering, The University of Hong Kong [(HKU-DASE website)](https://www.dase.hku.hk/)
 - Fellow, Institute of Transport Studies, The University of Hong Kong [(HKU-ITS website)](https://www.institute-of-transport-studies.hku.hk/)

 Research interests